flori/betterplace_apidocs/sections/client_project_statistics.md

       <td><code>10100</code></td>
 <td>

+⚠️ DEPRECATED!
+This value will be removed in the future.

 How many cents are external donations, that means they were given directly to the project on other, non-betterplace channels.